-Under the North American Free Trade Agreement (NAFTA), a NAFTA Investor may obtain a work permit without first obtaining a Labour Market Impact Assessment (LMIA).
+Under the Canada USA Mexico Agreement (CUMSA), a CUMSA Investor may obtain a work permit without first obtaining a Labour Market Impact Assessment (LMIA).

 In order to fall under this exemption, the following requirements must be met:

-The NAFTA Investor must have either US or Mexican citizenship;
+The CUMSA Investor must have either US or Mexican citizenship;

 The company must have US or Mexican citizenship nationality (a majority of the company must be owned by persons of American or Mexican citizenship);